trevorkeenan/traitPlasticity/README.md

 Niinemets, Ü., and T. F. Keenan (2012).
 Measures of light in studies on light-driven plant plasticity in artificial environments. *Frontiers in Plant Science* **3**:156.
 [10.3389/fpls.2012.00156](http://doi.org/10.3389/fpls.2012.00156)

-At time of publication, the TRIP database contained 831 within canopy gradients for over 200 different species, for leaf mass per area (LMA), net assimilation (A) and leaf nitrogen (N) on both a mass (m) and area (a) basis.
+At time of publication, the CANTRIP database contained 831 within canopy gradients for over 200 different species, for leaf mass per area (LMA), net assimilation (A) and leaf nitrogen (N) on both a mass (m) and area (a) basis.

-## Using the TRIP database
+## Using the CANTRIP database

 The database is released under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) public domain waiver, and can therefore be reused without restriction.
 To recognise the work that has gone into building the database, we kindly ask that you cite the above articles and acknowledge the database through it's DOI.
 When using data from only one or a few of the individual studies, please cite the original articles if you prefer.